 In 1954, the so-called London Memorandum divided the Free Territory of Trieste into a Zone A in the north, containing the city of Trieste itself, and a larger Zone B in the south, on the Istrian peninsula.
 The military occupation ended.
 Zone A came under Italian jurisdiction, Zone B fell to Yugoslavia.

-The memorandum was officialised by the signing of the 1975 Treaty of Osimo.
-In 1992, the independent state of Slovenia assumed jurisdiction over the former Yugoslav Zone B.
+This de facto partition was formalised by the bilateral Treaty of Osimo of 1975, ratified in 1977.
+In 1992, the newly-independent state of Slovenia took over the jurisdiction over Yugoslav Zone B.

 This Slovenian stamp celebrates the 50th anniversary of the London Memorandum.
 It identifies Cona A and Cona B. The Slovenian place names Gorica and Trst indicate the now-Italian towns of Gorizia and Trieste.
 Trzic, Piran and Koper are presently Slovenian, N. Grad, Buje, Miu(e), Porec, Rovinj and Rijeka are Croatian.

 This map was found on Dan’s Topical Stamps, an excellent philately resource.